tk2558/Sudoku-Generator-and-Solver/README.md

 # Sudoku-Generator-and-Solver

-## Based on LeetCode Problem 37: Sodoku Solver:
+## Based on LeetCode Problem 37: Sodoku Solver

 Write a program to solve a Sudoku puzzle by filling the empty cells. <br />
 <br />